-Tips are usual on any excursion to Machu Picchu.
-Although we pay good salaries to our entire team, something extra is always welcome, especially considering the hard work they do.
-Typically, group participants collect their tips to hand out to the porters and chefs together.
+Tipping is usual on any excursion to Machu Picchu.
+Although we pay good salaries to our entire team, something extra is always welcome, especially considering their hard work.
+Typically, group participants collect their tips to hand out to the horsemen and chefs together.

-Landscape, bad weather condition, itinerary modification due to a safety concern, illness, change of government policy, political instability/strike, etc.
+Landslides, bad weather conditions, itinerary modifications due to a safety concern, illness, pandemia, government policy changes, political instability, strikes, act of God, etc.

-Here we leave you with a short list of extras that you can enjoy during this package.
-For more information, please go to our Additional Options section.
+Here we leave you with a brief list of extras that you can enjoy during this package.

 Huayna Picchu is the mountain behind Machu Picchu and which can be climbed in 45 minutes.
 Although this excursion is up to you, our guide will take you to the place of entry.
 This walk requires an entrance ticket which we can assure for you if we have enough time in advance.

-Obviously, your entry ticket will be purchased to coincide with the dates of your excursion on the Inca Trail.
-The entrance can be done in two shifts: from 7:00 a.m. at 8:00 a.m. or 10:00 a.m. at 11:00 a.m.
+Your entry ticket will be purchased to coincide with the dates of your excursion on the Inca Trail.
+The entry can be done in two shifts: from 7:00 am to 8:00 am or from 10:00 am to 11:00 am.
 We buy the tickets in the second shift so that our clients can fully enjoy their guided tour of Machu Picchu.
-Remember the shifts only indicate the time of entry.
+Remember, the shifts only indicate the time of entry.
 You can go up and down Huayna Picchu without haste.